nicolevgarduno/nicolevgarduno.github.io/_work/research-projects.md

 location: "county, city"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.

 Binary Visualization for Detecting Benign & Malicious Files
 ======
 *Using a machine learning model to train a neural network to be able to distinguish between malicious & benign PDFs through a binary visualization representation.*